 Open your plants and inspect the same day received.
 We guarantee your plants to be in excellent condition and arrive alive.
 If you have any problems with your order, please contact us via email (do not call us, email us with pictures) and state the problem and photos of the problem along with your order # to firstname.lastname@example.org within 24 hours of order receival.
 No exceptions to this warranty so please, if you have any problems, we must receive an email within 24 hours of delivery.

 Box Elder Fascines is a Hardy Grower in Zones 2-9

 This tree is also called ash-leaf maple, is hardy in zones 2 through 9, prefers well-drained, moist soil, and grows between 30 and 60 feet tall with a 20 to 40-foot spread, with a fast growth rate.

 Box Elder Fascines grown throughout the United States; are often found in wetlands such as lakes, streams, ponds, and other low-lying wet places.
 This tree has a shallow root system, making it drought tolerant.
 Conversely, it is also able to withstand short flooding periods of up to one month.

 Leaves and Seeds:

 The leaves on Box Elder Fascines are the only member of the family that has divided leaves.
-Each leaflet is approximately 3 inches long and appears opposite of each other.
+Each leaflet is approximately 3 inches long and appears opposite of the other.
 Each booklet is notched.
 The leaves are a dull green through the summer, then turn a pretty yellow in the fall.
-In the spring both male and female trees grow yellow-green flowers from March through May.
+In the spring, both male and female trees grow yellow-green flowers from March through May.